Kyriosity/read-write/README+/.net/README.md

 Its dedicated team<sup>:people_holding_hands:</sup> learns from the drawbacks and advantages of other languages, community [proposals](https://github.com/dotnet/csharplang/tree/main/proposals)<sup>🔗</sup>, and finds trade-offs between readability and brevity.

-C# allows developers to focus on clean code while .NET will care to compile that into effective and safe executables.<sup>💾</sup>  The cleaner the code - the better performance ("lower-level" syntax is also provided For optimization and specific boosts).
+C# allows developers to focus on clean code while .NET will care to compile that into effective and safe executables.<sup>💾</sup>  The cleaner the code - the better performance ("lower-level" syntax is also available For specific boosts).
+For intensive tasks, developers may choose between optimized collections (concurrent, pool, spans).

 Each annual release, beyond new features, significantly improves the performance of major parts.